Downe House, Richmond Hill: History

-Part of the Royal Manor of Richmond since Domesday, Richmond Park was enclosed (fully privatised) by King Charles I around 1635 as a post-medieval deer park.
+Part of the Royal Manor of Richmond since Domesday, Richmond Park was enclosed by King Charles I around 1635 as a post-medieval deer park.
 The manor was mostly agricultural land in the early 18th century, but Terrace Walk was laid out at the top of Richmond Hill in the later 18th century, followed by construction of further grand houses, including Downe House.
-The house is thought to have been built around 1780, and at one time was owned by Richard Brinsley Sheridan.
+The house was built circa 1780, and at one time was owned by Richard Brinsley Sheridan.

-Mick Jagger bought the house in the early 1990s where he lived with his longtime partner, model Jerry Hall.
+Mick Jagger bought the house in the early 1990s and lived there with his longtime partner, model Jerry Hall.
 After the two separated, Jerry Hall remained in Downe House while Jagger moved into a flat next door.
 It is listed as Grade II by Historic England.